ciee-github/aaeo-website/content/competition.md

+*This details the competition format for 2023, there may be slight changes for 2024.*

 ## Round 1 (Individual)

 While in their home country, participants will respond to four extended response questions.
 This work will be submitted for grading and will contribute to students' overall performance in the AAEO.